dbratcher/brackets-extract/README.md

 ##Instructions

 Highlight a section of code, right click, and select extract.
-In the dialog that opens, specify the variable or function name and the destination location.
+In the dialog that opens, specify the variable or function name and the type.
+If you have any issues, questions, or suggestions for more features, please open a github issue here.